mcron10/capstone/README.md

 Incorporate numeric features (word_count, text_length) if beneficial.

 ### Class Imbalance Handling:
 Experiment with adjusting the rating scale from 5 classes (1, 2, 3, 4, 5) to 3 classes (1, 3, 5) by mapping 4→5 and 2→1.
 Use oversampling techniques (e.g., ADASYN, SMOTE) to balance classes and improve model training stability.

 ### Models & Hyperparameter Tuning:
 Evaluate multiple machine learning models (Naive Bayes, Logistic Regression, Random Forest, K-Nearest Neighbors).
 Use GridSearchCV for hyperparameter tuning with 3-fold cross-validation.
 Assess models using accuracy, precision, recall, F1-score, and training time.

 ### Validation with Synthetic Data:
 Test models on synthetic reviews (good, neutral, bad) to ensure that predictions align with intuitive expectations.

-## Results
+### Results

-### Here are the results when all 5 rating were in place
+The following results were taken with the spellchecker on and all stop words enabled.

+#### Model Comparison: 5 Class Rating
+Logistic Regression stands out for accuracy, while Naive Bayes and Random Forest offer more efficient training times at a slight cost to performance.
+KNN, however, does not compare favorably to the other approaches in this scenario.

-Model                        Accuracy    Time (s)
+                         Model  Accuracy    Time (s)  \
-Naive Bayes                  0.554947    14.989442
+        0          Naive Bayes  0.554947   14.989442
-Logistic Regression          0.592776    854.818252
+        1  Logistic Regression  0.592776  854.818252
-Random Forest                0.563163    296.079400
+        2        Random Forest  0.563163  296.079400
-K-Nearest Neighbors          0.363745    23.028485
+        3  K-Nearest Neighbors  0.363745   23.0

-### Here are the results when rating are reduced to 3 ratings
+#### Model Comparison: 3 Class Rating
+Under the 3-class rating system, Logistic Regression leads in accuracy, while Naive Bayes provides a near-competitive performance in a fraction of the training time.
+Random Forest also remains a solid middle-ground choice.
+KNN, though improved, still lags behind.
+Gradient Boosting is powerful but demands extensive computation, making it a potential choice only if the highest accuracy is absolutely necessary and resource constraints are minimal.

-Model                        Accuracy     Time (s) Naive Bayes                  0.826772     11.743616
+                         Model  Accuracy     Time (s)  \
+        0          Naive Bayes  0.826772    11.743616
-Logistic Regression          0.848853     179.576612
+        1  Logistic Regression  0.848853   179.576612
-Random Forest                0.825745     186.171369
+        2        Random Forest  0.825745   186.171369
-K-Nearest Neighbors          0.687265     18.697746
+        3  K-Nearest Neighbors  0.687265    18.697746
+        4    Gradient Boosting  0.838583  4169.587689

 ### Best Performance on Three-Class System:
 After reducing the rating categories to (1, 3, 5), the models, particularly Logistic Regression, improved in accuracy and provided more stable performance metrics.